resmo/ansible/docsite/rst/guide_cloudstack.rst

 The configure the jumphost, web servers and database servers, we use ``group_vars``.
 The ``group_vars`` directory contains 4 files for configuration of the groups: cloud-vm, jumphost, webserver and db-server.
 The cloud-vm is there for specifing the defaults of our cloud infrastructure.

-Our database servers should get more CPU and RAM, so we define to use a ``Large`` offering for them.
-The web servers should get a ``Small offering`` as we would scale them horizontaly, which is also our default offering.

-Futher we provision a jump host which has only port 22 opened for accessing the VMs from our office IPv4 network.

 .. code-block:: yaml

     # file: group_vars/cloud-vm